 The more you look at it, the less of a stretch it becomes.
 The Millennial generation has weaknesses as every generation does, but they already display some classic Hero generation qualities: they’re friendly, even-keeled, and pragmatic; get along well with younger peers and older adults; and are very peer and team-oriented.
 They’re surprisingly wholesome, in fact, and do less drugs and have less sex than previous generations.

-Millennials are also confident and ambitious goal-setters, and remain optimistic despite the downbeat economy; although they’ve been hit hard by the downturn, 9 in 10 still say “they earn enough money now to lead the kind of life they want, or that they expect to earn enough in the future.”
-Other insights to the true nature of Millennials’ values can be seen in the graph below, which is based on a study done this year:
+Millennials are also confident and ambitious goal-setters, and remain optimistic despite the downbeat economy; even in the years after the 2008 recession, 9 in 10 still said they earned enough money “to lead the kind of life they want, or that they expect to earn enough in the future.”
+Other insights to the true nature of Millennials’ values can be seen in the graph below, which is based on a study done in 2012:

 While it is often said that Millennials are “idealistic,” this is perhaps a projection from Boomer parents who tried to instill this value in their kids; while Millennials do want meaningful jobs, they value “being financially secure” higher than other generations (and are in fact more frugal than past generations).
 They also place more importance on getting married, having kids, and being a leader in their community than Boomers and Gen X-ers do.